Floquet-engineered fast SNAP gates in weakly coupled circuit-QED systems: SNAP gate and sideband engineering

 The selective number-dependent arbitrary phase (SNAP) gate is one of the most widely used protocols for controlling cavity modes~\cite{snap_1,snap_2}.
 In combination with cavity displacements $\hat{D}(\alpha)$, SNAP gates enable universal control of a single cavity mode.
 This protocol operates in the dispersive regime of a cavity–ancilla system, where the two modes are far-detuned relative to their coupling strength, and is described by the Hamiltonian

 where \( \hat{a} \) and \( \hat{q} \) are the ladder operators of the cavity and ancilla, with frequencies \( \omega_\text{c} \) and \( \omega_\text{q} \), respectively.
 The anharmonicity \( \alpha \) allows the ancilla to be treated as a two-level system under sufficiently weak microwave drives.
 The last term in the above Hamiltonian represents a dispersive interaction, where the ancilla frequency shifts depending on the number of photons in the cavity (or vice versa), enabling selective control over individual Fock states.
 A SNAP gate is typically implemented by driving the ancilla with a set of Gaussian pulses, applied either sequentially or simultaneously as a frequency comb, where the \( n \)th pulse is centered at \( \omega_\text{q} + n\chi \) [see Fig.~\ref{fig:FIG_OVERVIEW}(a)].
 When the linewidth of each pulse \( \Delta \omega_n \) is much smaller than the dispersive shift \( \chi \), the \( n \)th pulse selectively excites the ancilla conditioned on the cavity being in the Fock state \( |n\rangle \).
-The corresponding closed-loop trajectory of the ancilla on the Bloch sphere, induced by the \( n \)th pulse, encloses a geometric phase \( 2\theta_n \), which imparts a relative phase shift to the corresponding Fock state: $\hat{S}_n(\theta_n) = e^{i\theta_n |n\rangle\langle n|}$ [see Fig.~\ref{fig:FIG_OVERVIEW}(b)].
+Each such pulse induces two consecutive $\pi$ rotations with rotation axes differing by $\theta_n$ on the equator.
+The resulting closed-loop trajectory of the ancilla on the Bloch sphere, encloses a geometric phase \( 2\theta_n \), which imparts a relative phase shift to the corresponding Fock state: $\hat{S}_n(\theta_n) = e^{i\theta_n |n\rangle\langle n|}$ [see Fig.~\ref{fig:FIG_OVERVIEW}(b)].
 Driving the ancilla at frequencies corresponding to different photon numbers enables arbitrary phase shifts across selected Fock states, thereby realizing the SNAP gate \( \prod_n \hat{S}_n(\theta_n) \).
 To realize universal control over a single cavity mode, any arbitrary unitary operations can be decomposed into a sequence of SNAP and displacement gates, as shown in Fig.~\ref{fig:FIG_OVERVIEW}(c).

 Compared to other cavity control protocols that are unselective, such as the echoed-conditional displacement (ECD) gate~\cite{Eickbusch2021,you2024} and the conditional-not displacement (CNOD) gate~\cite{Diringer2023}, the SNAP gate offers greater flexibility, enabling independent tuning of phases associated with individual Fock states.
 This additional control may allow for more efficient gate decompositions in certain quantum algorithms~\cite{kurkccuoglu2024qudit}.
 However, achieving high-fidelity operations with negligible coherent error often requires gate durations substantially longer than the associated fundamental timescale \( 2\pi/\chi \).
 Although optimal control techniques can reduce this duration, approaching the \( 2\pi/\chi \) limit remains challenging.
 Given the limited coherence time of the ancilla, the relatively long duration of the SNAP gate remains a limiting factor for cavity control fidelity, especially in ultra-high coherence cavity systems with necessarily small dispersive shifts.